INF 385T Large Language Model Applications

 - Week 6 (9/28–10/2) – Agentic systems and tool use

-- Planning, multi-step reasoning, function calling, and agent frameworks.
+- Orchestration and composing LLM calls; chaining; structured outputs.
+Planning, multi-step reasoning, function calling, and agent frameworks.

 - Homework: Build application in teams